I sat down at the kitchen table in Doug Weaver’s home to interview him about his induction into the Low Country Golf Hall of Fame.

 Weaver jutted a palm at the air and said, “Life is typically push, push, push…and golf is ‘low heart rate.’
 It’s about learning to relax and trust the process.”

-The newly minted Low Country Golf Hall of Fame, now in its third inductee season, was born to honor the longstanding golf tradition and history of South Carolina’s Lowcountry.
+The Low Country Golf Hall of Fame, now in its fifth inductee season, was born to honor the longstanding golf tradition and history of South Carolina’s Lowcountry.
 It honors a maximum of two, thoroughly vetted nominees per year with a formal induction ceremony and a place of honor among local golf greats on the walls of their location in The Shoppes at Sea Pines Center in The Sea Pines Resort on Hilton Head Island.